Heskins: History

+Products

 Heskins owns the trademarks Safety-Grip, Aqua-Safe, PermaStripe, PermaRoute, Tenura, H3418 and H4644.

 The PermaStripe brand is a range of floor marking tape designed to effectively mark out aisles, bays, escape routes and other areas within factories and warehouses.
 Combining 5 different types of floor and line marking tapes named PermaStripe, PermaStripe Smooth, PermaRoute, PermaLean and PermaTop.

 Tenura is a manufacturer of silicone daily living aids, designed to aid in day to day tasks.
 Since being established in 2011, Tenuras range has expanded dramatically, becoming more versatile in the silicone daily living aids it supplies.